jamescoggan/AndroidThingsWorkshop/task_two_assistant_cloud_functions.md

 - Do you want to install dependencies with npm now?
 (Y/n) Yes

+## Install the google actions

+As default node doesn't come with the actions on google, so we need to install them, open your functions folder and install it with npm

+`cd functions; npm install actions-on-google`

 ## Create your first cloud function

 Now its time to create your first cloud function, as a start we are doing to read our database reference once and return the value.